-- 57. Is this serious?
-There are a number of issues here.
-The first is that, traditionally, the value of "speaking with one voice" has been stressed in foreign policy.26 If differences of opinion arise between the President and Government, and leak out to negotiating partners, this can make it more difficult to achieve a good deal for Finland, or undermine its credibility as a reliable partner.
+58. Traditionally, the value of "speaking with one voice" has been stressed in foreign policy.
+If differences of opinion arise between the President and Government, and leak out to negotiating partners, this can make it more difficult to achieve a good deal for Finland, or undermine its credibility as a reliable partner.
 This applies in foreign policy generally.
 As regards EU and non-EU foreign policy, Finland's credibility is also reduced if it says one thing in the context of the EU, but behaves differently in non-EU contexts.
-A less important consequence of the division between EU and non-EU foreign policy is that negotiating partners can be confused sometimes as to who they are negotiating with.
+A less important consequence of the division between EU and non-EU foreign policy is that negotiating partners may be confused as to who they are negotiating with.
 In the EU context, the main negotiating partner is the Prime Minister, but if foreign partners perceive the President as superior to the Prime Minister, this can diminish the prestige (and so affect the bargaining power) of the latter.
-The President has, traditionally, attended the EU Council, even if Finland is represented by the Prime Minister. - 58.
-It is evident that the participation of the President should be required when revisions or modifications of the European Treaties are in the agenda.
+The President has, traditionally, attended the EU Council, even if Finland is represented by the Prime Minister.

+59. It is evident that the participation of the President should be required when revisions or modifications of the European Treaties are in the agenda.
 Revisions or modifications of the European Treaties are part of the European policies.
-However for the reason that they differ from the ordinary decisions of the European authorities they require a parliamentary decision of acceptance (ratification) and are at the same time part of the foreign policies because they imply a redefinition of the place of Finland in the international scene.
-In some way the adoption of the European Treaties and their revision, as far as it precedes the development of the European policies, define the respective sphere of the European and of the foreign policies of Finland and therefore they directly interest the President of the Republic. - 59.
-The second potential problem is that, as already mentioned, foreign policy issues can arise quickly, necessitating a relatively quick reaction.
-Where the constitution provides for overlapping competence, it will be necessary for the President and Government to consult extensively with each other, and reach compromises, something which will be assumed to delay decision-making.
-Third, the overlapping competence can conceivably affect the willingness of the President or Government to take foreign policy initiatives in their respective areas of primacy, because they do not wish to tramp on each other's toes.
-The increased need for consultation has a "price" not simply in terms of elapsed time, but also in terms of straining working relationships between the Government and the President.
-If the Government wants to "remove" an issue from the President, it has the instrument to do so, by actively advocating (or supporting) a CFSP initiative in an area previously left for members states' bilateral foreign policies, concerning something to which the President will obviously be very sensitive.
-And if Parliament wants to say more on a foreign policy issue (below par. ...) a relatively simple way to do this is to take an expansive approach to what is within the CFSP.
-One thing which can be seen as an example of this is the views of the Committee on the Constitution on the issue of crisis management (54/2005).
-(Having said this, the Committee's analysis that the constitutional solution reached was artificial iscorrect: CFSP decision making is both dynamic and "multiphased"). - 60.
-As both the Finnish Government and Parliament have noted, the issue is particularly awkward with the advent of the "St Petersburg" tasks of EU crisis management in the EU "near area".
-This provides for a further area of overlap, this time with the competence of the President as commander in chief of the defence forces (Section 128).
-It seems that military crises should
+However, for the reason that they differ from the ordinary decisions of the European authorities, they require a parliamentary decision of acceptance (ratification) and are - at the same time - part of the foreign policies because they imply a redefinition of the place of Finland on the international scene.
+In some way the adoption of the European Treaties and their revision, as far as it precedes the development of the European policies, define the respective sphere of the European and of the foreign policies of Finland and - therefore - they directly interest the President of the Republic.

+60. Another potential problem is that, as already mentioned, foreign policy issues may arise rapidly, necessitating a relatively quick reaction.
+Where the Constitution provides for overlapping competence, it will be necessary for the President and Government to consult extensively with each other, and reach compromises, something which will be assumed to delay decision-making.
+Furthermore, the overlapping competence could affect the willingness of the President or Government to take foreign policy initiatives in their respective areas of primacy, because they do not wish to interfere in each other's spheres of competence.
+The increased need for consultation takes time and puts a strain on the working relationships between the Government and the President.
+If the Government wants to "remove" an issue from the President, it has the instrument to do so, by actively advocating (or supporting) a CFSP initiative in an area previously left for members states' bilateral foreign policies. concerning something to which the President will obviously be very sensitive.
+If Parliament would like to say more on a foreign policy issue (below par.
+69 ff) a relatively simple way to do this is to take an expansive approach to what is within the CFSP.
+An example of this is the views of the Committee on the Constitution on the issue of crisis management (54/2005).
+(Nevertheless, the Committee's analysis that the constitutional solution reached was artificial is correct: CFSP decision-making is both dynamic and "multi-phased").